 3.Y7.4.1.3 Expected Actions

-Based on business logic, Care Plan Contributor creates request resource in the body of the POST
+Based on business logic, Care Plan Contributor generates a Care Plan in the body of the POST.
+Subsequent use of apply operation will subsequently generate request or task resources based on the selected ActivityDefinition associated with the PlanDefinition.

 3.Y7.5 Security Considerations